giggs-lynx/docs/resume.md

 ### Oct.
 2014 - Apr.
 2018

 * Mobile Platform and Application (Sep.
-2015 - PRESENT)
+2015 - Apr.
+2018)
     * Collaborate with backend teams to define, design, and ship new feature.
     * <details markdown="1"><summary>Design and implement native applicatons for Android platform.</summary>